novavoff12-stack/Fluxcore/README.md

 ﻿>[!IMPORTANT]
 >[!IMPORTANT]
->**Work-in-progress** - Fluxcore is a branded fork of Firefli.
+>**Work-in-progress** - Fluxcore is a branded fork of NovaTechy.
 Documentation is being migrated; for now, see this repository and the upstream project docs.
 Expect bugs in this beta.
 Please report issues via GitHub.

 >[!TIP]
 > Fluxcore is based on the Firefli platform (Orbit fork) and keeps the same core workflow with Fluxcore branding.